tjav/upskillingquests/Infrastructure/AKS/infra-aks-1.md

 * Easier to scale out because only the particular microservice that generates a large load needs to scale
 * If a particular microservices goes down for a bug then it does not affect other microservices.

-Contoso expresses their intent that they indeed want to go the Microservices route!
+After hearing this, Contoso expresses their intent that they indeed want to go the Microservices route.
 But on which platform should these microservices be deployed?
 These are Contoso's requirements:

 * Contoso has partnered with Microsoft and has a preference for the Azure cloud.